thomas-young-2013/efficient-tlbo/README.md

 If failed, try installing Numpy, Scipy and Cython first.

 ## Benchmark
+The experiment data used in this paper is available at Google drive now. ([download link here](https://drive.google.com/drive/folders/1gRKT3uIOiLs8I2TiZSlBj2LWbNlqI5ya))
-The benchmark mentioned in the paper stores in *hpo_data.zip* under the root directory.
-The zipped file contains 451 files (450 files storing observations + 1 file storing meta-features).
-To use the benchmark, make directory *./data/hpo_data* and move all the pickle files into  *./data/hpo_data*
+The zipped file contains 451 files (450 files including history observations of 4 ML algorithms on 30 datasets + 1 file storing the meta-features of 30 datasets).
+To use the benchmark data, please make directory *./data/hpo_data* in the root directory of this project and move all the pickle files into the new folder.
 ***

-The datasets used in the benchmark are as follows:
+30 OpenML datasets used in the benchmark are as follows:
 Name | Rows | Columns | Categories
 --- | - | - | -
 balloon | 2001 | 1 | 2